Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 ## Problem Analysis

-First, we should think over the details of the program and answer some questions to help reason about the implementation of the program.
-Let's provide some constraints and problem analysis.
+First, we should deliberate upon the required functionality of the program and answer some questions to help layout the implementation of the program.
+Let's consider some constraints and problem analysis.

-The overall purpose of this program is so that:
+The overall purpose of this program is that:

 - A user should be able to create a proposal.
-- This proposal must be visible to other users, allowing them to vote on, and contribute to.
+- This proposal must be visible to other users, allowing them to vote on, and contribute to it.
-- After a predefined deadline is reached, the outcome of the proposal is determined from its votes.
+- After a predefined deadline is reached, the outcome of the proposal is determined on the basis of the votes cast for and against it.
-- The funds raised by a passed proposal are sent to the proposer and the proposal made a bounty, while for a failed proposal, it is made available for users to claim a refund.
+- The funds contributed to a passed proposal are sent to the proposer and the proposal made a bounty, while for a failed proposal, the funds are made available for users who contributed to said funds to claim a refund.

-With this in mind, lets's answer the questions:
+With this in mind, lets's answer the following questions:

 - How many participants does this program require, and who are they?
 - How do we implement voluntary interaction?
-- How do we ensure every user is aware of the current state of things?
+- How do we ensure every user is made aware of the current state of affairs?
 - How do we ensure that when a contract gets created for a new proposal, that it can be attached to by anyone to interact with?
-- How do we enforce that when a proposal's window for interactions closes that it gets evaluated and is either taken down or moved to the next stage of its life cycle?
+- How do we enforce that when a proposal's window for interactions closes that it gets evaluated and is either taken down or moved to the next stage in it's life cycle?

 **Write down the problem analysis of this program as a comment.**